Take it or leave it…

 You should use it in only one case: discover new job titles.

-Like in this example where I tell LinkedIn: “Just give me decision makers in Sales”
+For in this example where I tell LinkedIn: “Just give me decision-makers in Sales”

-For this, I just enter “Sales” into the job title filter, and I add the highest seniority levels
+For this, I’ll enter “Sales” into the job title filter and add the highest seniority levels.

-With Function, LinkedIn tries to guess your Function with your job titles
+With it LinkedIn tries to guess your Function with your job title.

-Now lets the worst filter on Sales Navigator:
+Now let’s discuss the worst filter on Sales Navigator:

 The technology filters.

-There is absolutely no information on LinkedIn’s documentation about how they find technologies used by companies.
+There is no information on LinkedIn’s documentation about how they find technologies used by companies.

-It makes it really hard to trust them on this.
+It makes it hard to trust them on this.

-You want to target companies based on which technology they used?
+Do you want to target companies based on which technology they use?

-It is much better to use services that have been built especially for that, like Wappalyzer or BuiltWith.
+It’s much better to use services built especially for that, like Wappalyzer or BuiltWith.

-You can see the process un details in the 3rd part of this video
+You can see the process and details in the 3rd part of this video.

-This example is about finding ecommerce using Shopify, but you can apply this technique to any technology.
+This example concerns finding e-commerce using Shopify, but you can apply this technique to any technology.

-One of the best ways to reduce the number of unqualified leads in your Sales Navigator search results is to make account-based searches.
+One of the best ways to reduce the number of unqualified leads in your Sales Navigator search results is to do account-based searches.

 Let me show you how it works.